ssl-hep/ServiceX_DID/README.md

 ## Left to do

-- Coverage/CI in github
+- In general - look for all calls back to the servicex object!
+- Write docs in here on how to use this
 - Automatic push to pypi

-- look for all post_status_update calls in the original
-- In general - look for all calls back to the servicex object!
+## Notes to keep for a short while

 Add the following back into the ci for publishing